MalakNour1/DotNetResearch/README.md

 public record ProductResponseDto(int Id, string Name, decimal Price, DateTime CreatedAtUtc);
 ```

-In the FastEndpoints project, `UpdateProductRequest` and `DeleteProductRequest` are local request classes that combine the route `Id` with the body fields, since FastEndpoints binds route + body into a single request DTO.
+In the FastEndpoints project, `UpdateProductRequest` and `DeleteProductRequest` are local request classes combining the route `Id` with the body fields, since FastEndpoints binds route + body into a single request DTO.

 ---